deveyNull/TenetsOfCyber/README.md

               3. Open source tooling/dumping exploits on Twitter makes this very difficult to effect
           3. Passing real world sanctions
               1. You probably won&#39;t be able to arrest individual actors, but if they are not state sponsored or like to go on vacation it is possible
                   1. Indicting them sets a weird precedent and accomplishes nothing... signaling?
+To who?
               2. Economic sanctions on their country is pretty sweet

 1. Rules, Routines, Norms and International Law